-Tho'sea and sky fierce war would wage, And howli g thunder roll,
+Tho' sea and sky fierce war would wage, And howling thunder roll,

-He heeded not the tempest's rage,- 'Twas music to his soul.
+He heeded not the tempest's rage,-Twas music to his soul.

-He acted well the sailor's part, So generous and brave, And boundless as his noble heart, So wide shall be his grave.
+He acted well the sailor's part, So generous and brave,

+And boundless as his noble heart, So wide shall be his grave.

 No village bell shall toll for him Its mournful, solemn dirge; The winds shall chant a requiem To him beneath the surge.

 Remember Me.
-C. M. R. B. B.
+C. M. R. R. B.

-"Remember me," my Saviour God, Whilst here on earth I stay; Give strength to bear affliction's rod, A faith to watch and pray.
+"Remember me," my Saviour God, Whilst here on earth I stay;

+Give strength to bear affliction's rod.
+A faith to watch and pray.
-"Remember me," when fortune smiles,

-And scenes are bright and fair;

-Lest I should fall, through Satan's wiles,
+"Remember me," when fortune smiles, And scenes are bright and fair; Lest I should fall, through Satan's wiles.
 Beneath his baneful snare.

-"Remember me;" thy voice I'll greet

-In all thy dealings here;
+"Remember me," thy voice I'll greet In all thy dealings here;

-O let thy Spirit guide my feet,

-And I shall never fear.
+O let the Spirit guide my feet, And I shall never fear.

-"Remember me," stand by my side, Where'er my lot may be; And when by Jordan's swelling tide,
+"Remember me," stand by my side, Where'er my lot may be: